baderas/pycharm-dpkg/README.md

 It currently only supports building packages of the stable builds of PyCharm, either by downloading the latest version directly from Jetbrains's servers or by being pointed to a build output directory and use that.
-Newest version is hardcoded or must be passed with -v, no automatic detection of newest stable version!

 This is a adopted version from trygvis's [intellij-idea-dpkg](https://github.com/trygvis/intellij-idea-dpkg) with following limitations:
 * No support for EAP version
 * No support for Solaris Builds
-* No support for automatic detection of newest stable/EAP version
 * Professional Edition is untested (but implemented!)
 * Only tested on Debian Jessie